 4. They’ve made sure your security devices are exploitable

-The NSA has also made the job of hacking security devices easier for itself, by coercing manufacturers into building vulnerabilities into products such as networking switches and firewalls.
+The NSA has also made the job of hacking security devices easier for itself, by coercing many manufacturers into building vulnerabilities into products such as networking switches and firewalls.
 These vulnerabilities are known to the NSA, which can exploit them at any time.

 5. They can intercept your cell phone calls

 The A5 encryption standard is one of the most common methods used by cell phone networks to protect your privacy.
 But the NSA has cracked the standard, allowing it to intercept your mobile communications.

 6. They’ve tapped internet lines worldwide

 The internet connects different continents via undersea fiber optic cables that carry truly massive amounts of data.
 It’s reported that the NSA has a deal with countries including the UK and Australia, which allows it to tap these fiber optic lines and collect your data as it sees fit.